Jody Morris

 Jody Steven Morris (born 22 December 1978) is an English professional football coach and former player.
-He is currently head coach of EFL League Two club Swindon Town.
+He was most recently the head coach of EFL League Two club Swindon Town.

 As a midfielder, Morris played for Chelsea, Leeds United, Rotherham United, Millwall, St Johnstone and Bristol City.
 He won several trophies at Chelsea, including the UEFA Super Cup in 1998 and FA Cup in 2000.

 After retiring from playing, Morris became a youth coach at Chelsea's academy.
 He was then named assistant manager to Frank Lampard at Derby County in 2018 and Chelsea in 2019.

 Club career

 Chelsea

 Morris came through the youth ranks at Chelsea, alongside his close friend John Terry.
 He became the youngest player to ever play in the Premier League for Chelsea when he debuted at the age of 17 years and 43 days in the home game against Middlesbrough on 4 February 1996 and was named Chelsea's Young Player of the Year for 1996–97.

-While at Chelsea, he made 124 league appearances and was a late substitute in the 2000 FA Cup Final, receiving a winner's medal.
+While at Chelsea, he made 124 league appearances and was a late substitute in the 2000 FA Cup final, receiving a winner's medal.
 In April 2000, Chelsea won 3–1 against Barcelona in the UEFA Champions League; Morris was later described by Xavi as one of his toughest opponents.
 Morris played 173 times for Chelsea across all competitions.
 He was also briefly made captain of the club by manager Gianluca Vialli.

 However, when Claudio Ranieri took over from Vialli as Chelsea boss, Morris' first team opportunities diminished, and he was linked with a host of clubs including being reunited with his former England under-21 manager Peter Taylor at Leicester.
-Morris never regained his position as a first team regular at Chelsea, finding himself behind players, such as Roberto di Matteo, Dennis Wise, Didier Deschamps and Emmanuel Petit.
+Morris never regained his position as a first team regular at Chelsea, finding himself behind players, such as Roberto Di Matteo, Dennis Wise, Didier Deschamps and Emmanuel Petit.
 He was offered a new five-year contract with Chelsea in 2003, but chose to turn it down.